-IHO Definition: A vessel for transporting passengers, vehicles, and/or goods across a stretch of water, especially as a regular service.
-(Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2016).
+IHO Definition: A vessel for transporting passengers, vehicles, and/or goods across a stretch of wate especially as a regular service.
+(Defence Geospatial Information Working Group; Feature Data Dictional Defence Geospatial Defenc

 A ferry cable is a cable or chain used to facilitate the movement of a ferry.